dvelazquez1282/netberry-tasks-manager/README.md

 - Manage the token expiration
 - Create or use a generic component for tables
 - Implement Pagination, filters, ordering (we could create a abstract service for all tables)
+- Bulk action: for example delete (with a confirmation modal)